sebastienwindal/weight-loss/rosemary.md

 this will create a new file: `rosemary.results.csv` that contains the machine learning results.

-load it in your spreadsheet, to open in numbers, just type `open rosemary.results.csv`.
+To open in numbers, just type `open rosemary.results.csv`.